amyjzhu/503-hacking/README.md

 ## Directory structure
 The root directory contains the Visual Studio Code plugin framework. `package.json` and `extension.json` are the main file defining the plugin. `extension.json` contains the main logic of the plugin and the html code that's injected into view panel inside VSCode.

-- `toy-data` contains the toy projects.
+- `toy-data/` contains the toy projects.
-- `vis` contains the visualization code.
+- `vis/` contains the visualization code.
 You can quickly test it by running `vis/index.html`.
+- `parsing/` contains the parsing scripts and libraries for the plugin.

 ## VSCode Plugin
 Using VSCode, you can test the plugin by running a new instance of VSCode with the plugin via "F5".